swiftlang/swift-evolution/proposals/NNNN-strange-interpolations.md

 source-breaking change in the future.
 Very few people are using this syntax; this proposal very politely tells those few to step aside.

-Existing uses will still compile and run with the same behavior as before in Swift 4.2, but a warning will now be emitted.
+Existing uses will still compile and run with the same behavior as before, but a warning will now be emitted.
 The fix-its on that warning only add or remove a handful of characters and precisely preserve the old behavior.
-In some cases, code that caused compiler crashes in previous versions will actually compile and emit a warning in Swift 4.2.
+In some cases, code that caused compiler crashes in previous versions will actually compile and emit a warning now.

-The deprecation warning proposed here will be maintained until at least Swift 5, and we anticipate that its Swift 4.2 mode will continue to function as described in this proposal--emitting warnings without changing behavior.
+When we eventually remove or change the behavior of this construct in a future version of Swift, it should not be difficult for us to maintain the current behavior in the appropriate backwards-compatibility modes.

 ## Effect on ABI stability

 Almost none.
-The future interpolation proposal will affect ABI stability, but we could delay the part that would conflict with this proposal with a negligible effect on the standard library's ABI—basically, we might need a couple extra overloads.
+The future interpolation proposal will affect ABI stability, but we could delay the part that would conflict with this proposal with a negligible effect on the standard library's ABI—basically, we might have to maintain a couple of overloads we might otherwise have deleted.

 ## Effect on API resilience